 We have a full range of analytical capabilities in the field of glass surfaces and coatings, along with a wealth of knowledge and experience to employ them.
 Our primary area of expertise-developed from more than half a century in the industry-is coatings on glass containers.
 This area includes protective metal oxide and polymer coatings (commonly called the "hot end" and "cold end" coatings) routinely applied for the purpose of lubricity and scratch resistance, as well as other decorative and functional coatings used in the packaging industry.
 Some of the problems that can arise from bottle coatings include:

-- Poor performance on filling lines, including the inability to pass bottles through the line (also called "bridging" or "seizing") and excessive damage from high friction
+- Poor performance on filling lines, including the inability to pass bottles through the line (also called "bridging" or "seizing") and excessive damage from high friction due to poor surface protection

 - Label adhesion, ink beading, and other decorating problems due to excessive or improper coatings